ataee-mostafa/ataee-mostafa/README.md

 ## 📚 Publications

+- 📄 *STEM: A Stochastic Approach on Linear Elements Matching a Generalization of Dynamic Elements Matching for Precise Reference Voltages*
 - 📄 *A DC-DC Step-Up Converter Operating with Extremely Low Input Voltages Exploiting New Techniques for Ring Oscillator and Bootstrap Buffer Booster*
 - 📄 *A Highly Efficient Single Stage DC-DC Step-Up Converter for Energy Harvesting Application Using a Buffer Booster*